christophhart/hise_documentation/glossary/rnbo.md

 Once you have configured these settings, you can go ahead and export the patch by clicking the "Export" button.
 This will generate the necessary C++ files and save them to the specified output directory.
 After the export process is finished, open HISE and use it to build the C++ wrapper template.

-### Special event IDs

-The wrapper class in HISE will send a few special events that you can use in the RNBO patch.

 ## Create the HISE C++ wrapper

 To create the C++ wrapper code for the RNBO patch, you will need to use the template builder in HISE.
 Here is the process for creating the template: